This scenario is a kind of “hub world,” a place where PCs can get together and discover multiple possible storylines, threats and opportunities.

-Williamsburg in 2071 is, at first glance, a war-torn wasteland: empty shells of towering apartment buildings, glaring holes punched through by bullets, missiles and RPGs, dust and debris left over from the deadly conflicts of decades past.
+Williamsburg in 2071 is, at first glance, a war-torn wasteland: empty shells of towering apartment buildings, glaring holes punched through by bullets, missiles and rocket-propelled grenades, dust and debris left over from the deadly conflicts of the past couple of decades.
 But underneath the veneer of crumbling decay, there is life—vibrant, self-organizing life.

-The Tower shows little outward sign of habitation unless you look closely, spotting the arrays of DIY solar panels and greenery sprouting from vertical farms.
-The residents of The Tower try hard to stay hidden from the NYPD, though for the most part the police have little interest in this part of the city.
+The Silver Tower shows little outward sign of habitation unless you look closely, spotting the arrays of DIY solar panels and greenery sprouting from vertical farms.
+The residents of the Tower try hard to stay hidden from the NYPD, though for the most part the police have little interest in this part of the city, being that no wealthy citizens live there.

 Most of the floors are occupied by tent cities and elaborate (even ingenious and beautiful) communal kitchens, living and recreation areas, and hydroponics and vertical farms.